 For foodie things to do in Weaverville, eat at one of the local Weaverville restaurants.
 Just a few delicious places to try include:

 - Blue Mountain Pizza & Brew Pub – For thin-crust pizza with local vibes, don’t miss Blue Mountain Pizza.
 My husband especially appreciates this Weaverville pizza joint since they have vegan cheese and offer gluten-free crust.
 Order pizza or sandwiches.
+Uncover more restaurants with vegan options.

 - Twisted Laurel – For casual Mediterranean food, Weaverville’s Twisted Laurel is their flagship location.
 You can also find them in downtown Asheville.
 Inside, gorgeous wooden beams and huge open doors surprise the unsuspecting visitor.
 The bar is spectacular, and you are guaranteed to find a large draft list filled with mostly local brews.
 Twisted Laurel has a gluten-free bread option for their sandwich and burger menu items.
+Don’t miss Sunday brunch.

 - Glass Onion – For global Italian and more upscale dining, don’t miss Glass Onion.
 We highly suggest making advanced reservations, especially for dinner.
-Glass Onion is great for gluten-free dinners and food intolerances.
+Glass Onion is great for gluten-free diners and food intolerances.

 Save This Post For Later